 - Any U.S. Resident 18 or Older Can Invest in the DiversyFund Growth REIT.
 Investment in the DiversyFund Growth REIT is open to any U.S. resident age 18 or older.
 There’s no qualification process.

 - Direct Investment With No Middleman.
 Through its subsidiaries, DiversyFund owns REIT components outright, with no middlemen or mixed sponsors crowding the party.
-For investors, that means transparency in ownership and one point of contact throughout the investment term.
+For investors, that means transparency in ownership, one point of contact throughout the investment term, and (again) low platform fees.

 - Value-Add Portfolio May Offer Greater Upside.
-DiversyFund limits REIT investments to value-add opportunities – properties with substantial income upside after capital improvements.
+DiversyFund limits REIT investments to value-add opportunities: commercial real estate properties, such as apartment buildings and townhouse complexes, with substantial income upside after capital improvements.
 While value-add real estate does come with risks, the upside may also be greater for investors with a higher risk tolerance.

 - Broad Geographic Diversification.
 DiversyFund’s real estate investments are in California and Texas, with additional geographies targeted for expansion.
 That’s good news for investors who’d prefer to spread their investments across multiple regions rather than a single metro area.

 - Multiple Investor Protections.
-DiversyFund offers several protections for investors, including an annualized 7% preferred return.
+This real estate investing platform offers several protections for investors, including an annualized 7% preferred return.
 While there’s no guarantee investors won’t lose principal – as with any investment – DiversyFund’s investor protections provide some peace of mind.

 - Investors May Hold DiversyFund Growth REIT Shares in Self-Directed IRA Accounts.
 Investors seeking tax-advantaged exposure to real estate investments may hold DiversyFund Growth REIT shares in self-directed IRAs.
 Funding a self-directed IRA is as simple as rolling over an employer-sponsored 401(k) account.